Wells Fargo | Lead Cloud Engineer | CHARLOTTE | 5+ Years | Best in Industry

 Question:

-Describe a time when you had to take over a project from a colleague.
-How did you get up to speed quickly?
+Describe a time when you had to balance short-term goals with long-term objectives.
+How did you manage it?

 Answer: